-Dorset Rehabilitation Centre monitors performance of the identification and management of acute physiological, mental status, pain and/or distress and concerns raised by staff, patients, carers and families through clinical documentation audits, RiskMan incident management and clinical review.
+TVRC monitors performance of the identification and management of acute physiological, mental status, pain and/or distress and concerns raised by staff, patients, carers and families through clinical documentation audits, RiskMan incident management and clinical review.
 Staff interviewed were aware of these processes and able to describe them to the assessors, including the process for escalation of care where needed.
 Documentation reviewed identified policies and procedures are in place to support clinical staff in the management and escalation of clinical deterioration and they are current and reference best-practice.

-- 8.54 Clinical Deterioration- Recognising and Responding 10/22 - 2.49 Transfer of a Patient Inter-Hospital 07/22 - 8.88 Anaphylaxis, Management of 03/24 - 8.09 Anaphylaxis Presentations(Victoria), Mandatory Reporting of 04/23 - 8.50 Hyperglycaemia (in Adults), Management of 7/23
+- 8.54 Clinical Deterioration- Recognising and Responding 10/22 - 2.49 Transfer of a Patient Inter-Hospital 07/22 - 8.88 Anaphylaxis, Management of 03/24 - 8.09 Anaphylaxis Presentations(Victoria), Mandatory Reporting of 04/23 - 8.50 Hyperglycaemia(in Adults), Management of 7/23

-Currently the there a number of processes in place to inform patients, carers or families to directly escalate care.
-These include The Dorset Rehabilitation Centre "Escalation of Care" brochure located in each patient room and the patient Care Board.
-Dorset Rehabilitation Centre have implementing the Recognise, Engage, Act, Call, Help (REACH) program with posters displayed in each patient room.
+Currently there a number of processes in place to inform patients, carers or families to directly escalate care.
+These include The Victorian Rehabilitation Centre "Your Rapid Response Process" brochure located in each patient room which outlines processes to call for assistance in three easy steps.
+The Victorian Rehabilitation Centre have implementing the Recognise, Engage, Act, Call, Help (REACH) program with posters displayed in each patient room.